gvwilson/sdxjs/gloss/index.md

 <dd class="glossary">Another term for a <g key="directory">directory</g>.</dd>
 <dt id="for_loop" class="glossary">for loop</dt>
 <dd class="glossary">A construct in a program that repeats one or more other statements (the <g key="loop_body">loop body</g>) once for each item in a sequence, such as each number in a range or each element of a list.</dd>
-<dt id="function" class="glossary">function</dt>
-<dd class="glossary">A code block which gathers a sequence of operations into a whole, preserving it for ongoing use by defining a set of tasks that takes zero or more required and optional arguments as inputs and returns expected outputs (return values), if any.
-Functions enable repeating these defined tasks with one command, known as a function call.</dd>
 <dt id="garbage_collection" class="glossary">garbage collection</dt>
 <dd class="glossary">The process of identifying memory that has been allocated but is no longer in use and reclaiming it to be re-used.</dd>
 <dt id="generator_function" class="glossary">generator function</dt>